chris-wood/draft-bar-cfrg-spake2plus/draft-bar-cfrg-spake2plus.md

 No IANA action is required.

-# Security Considerations
+# Security Considerations {#security}

 SPAKE2+ appears in {{TDH}} and is proven secure in {{SPAKE2P-Analysis}}.

-Beyond the cofactor multiplication checks to ensure that elements received from a peer are in the prime order subgroup of G, they also MUST be checked for group membership as failure to properly validate group elements can lead to attacks.

 The ephemeral randomness used by the prover and verifier MUST be generated using a cryptographically secure PRNG.

+Elements received from a peer MUST be checked for group membership: failure to properly deserialize and validate group elements can lead to attacks.
+An endpoint MUST abort the protocol if any received public value is not a member of the large prime-order subgroup of G. Multiplication of a public value X by the cofactor h will yield the identity element I whenever X is an element of a small-order subgroup.
+Any X where X\*h = I MUST be discarded and abort the protocol flow or will lead to subgroup confinement attacks.

 # Acknowledgements